 Read Chapter 21 “In Between”

 Maggie wanted to comfort her, but she could only bring herself to a gentle shoulder pat.
-That surprisingly calmed Jenny enough to allow her to take a deeper breath.
-It’s been a long time since anyone showed any affection or sympathy to her.
+But that surprisingly calmed Jenny enough to allow her to take a deeper breath to steady her breathing.
+It’s been a long time since anyone showed affection or sympathy to her.

 – “When we get back to Ecotopia, our doctors will do their best to help you with your condition.” – Maggie wanted to say something more, something kinder and comforting.
 But the raging anger she felt at that moment stopped her.
-She was angry with herself that, once again, she believed Patrick would change sides.
-She couldn’t understand whether his actions were driven by fear or loyalty for the Old World’s regime.
+She was angry with herself and through her anger she tried to understand what drove Patrick’s actions: was it fear or dependency on the Old World’s regime.

 – “We are staying put.” – Jenny tried to argue, but her voice was weak and body in pain.

-– “You want to stay, stay.
-Just don’t slow me down.” – Maggie was getting angrier and replied in a harsh manner she always used when stakes were high.
+– “You want to stay, stay!
+Just don’t slow me down.” – Maggie replied in a harsh manner.
 She put her backpack on and took out Patrick’s compass from her pocket.
 She waited for the needles to settle before pointing South.

-Jenny wasn’t used to being ignored, and she surely didn’t want to follow Maggie, but the position she found herself in didn’t give her much room to manoeuvre.
+Jenny wasn’t used to being ignored, and for sure didn’t want Maggie to be in control, but the position she found herself in didn’t give her much room to manoeuvre.

 Maggie skillfully hid her negative feelings and emotions for years.
 She was fiercely protective of that part of her life.
-All this bottled anger became her driving force for action, while at the same time destroying her from within.
+All this bottled up anger became her driving force for action, while at the same time destroying her from within.
 Jenny could spot anger from miles away.
 She had her own unexpressed rage, mostly directed at Maggie.
-But seeing her so shaken and unsure started shifting Jenny’s perception.
+But seeing her so shaken and unsure allowed Jenny to shift her perception of who Maggie was.

-In reality, Jenny never thought that Maggie had to deal with her own problems and never considered that maybe, just maybe, Maggie chose the lesser of two evils.
-Not even once it crossed Jenny’s mind that Maggie could have been conflicted, uncertain and overwhelmingly desperate to save whatever she could of the dying planet.
+In reality, Jenny never thought of Maggie as someone who had to deal with her own problems and never considered that maybe, just maybe, Maggie chose the lesser of two evils.
+Not even once it crossed Jenny’s mind that Maggie could have been conflicted, uncertain and overwhelmingly desperate to save whatever she could from the dying planet.

 – “Do I really go back in time?”